-In the context of short duration, text-dependency is known to improve accuracy of speaker verification when dealing with short duration speech seqments.
+In the context of short duration, text-dependency is known to improve accuracy of speaker verification when dealing with short duration speech segments.
 Despite its strong commercial potential, text-dependent speaker recognition lies on fringes of the main stream speaker recognition.
 As a result, the speech resources available for such research are either too small or inadequate to take advantage of the technologies develop for the mainstream text-independent speaker verification.
-In view of the fact that text-dependent speaker RSR2015 contains audio recordings from 300 verification and user-customized command and speakers, 143 female and 157 male in 9 sessions control, that recognizes a user-defined voice com- each, with a total of 151 hours of speech.
-The mand at the same time identifies the speaker, are speakers were selected to be representative of the useful application scenario.
+In view of the fact that text-dependent speaker RSR2015 contains audio recordings from 300 verification and user-customized command and speakers, 143 female and 157 male in 9 sessions control, that recognizes a user-defined voice command at the same time identifies the speaker, are speakers were selected to be representative of the useful application scenario.
 RSR2015 is developed ethnic distribution of Singaporean population, with for the following objectives.

-- der to create enough target and impostor trials. - To have a gender-balanced database that allows smart phone or tablet in a comfortable way. fair analysis of gender influence in text- To facilitate the recording, a dialogue manager dependent speaker recognition.
+- der to create enough target and impostor trials. - To have a gender-balanced database that allows fair analysis of gender influence in textdependent speaker recognition.
 RSR2015 involves 143 female and 157 male speakers.

-To allow for analysis of the phonetic variability in the context of text-constrained speaker recognition [2].
+• To allow for analysis of the phonetic variability in the context of text-constrained speaker recognition [2].
 RSR2015 protocol includes more than 60 different utterances spoken by all speakers.